 In addition, the federal government provides the I-9 Central webpage, the E-Verify User Manual (PDF) and the I-9 Handbook for Employers (PDF).
 These are easy to navigate resources with detailed explanations and illustrations.

-Finally, HR Contacts and Delegates must be familiar with the paper version of the Form I-9 (PDF), and be prepared to provide the instructions included in the paper form to the employee while completing an electronic I-9.
+Finally, HR Contacts and Delegates must be familiar with the paper version of the Form I-9 (PDF) and the Form I-9 Instructions.
+You should be prepared to provide the instructions included in the paper form to the employee while completing an electronic I-9.

 Who is required to complete an I-9?

 Every employee of the University must complete the Form I-9 and E-Verify at the time of hire.
 This includes staff, faculty, and student employees as well as casual and temporary workers who are paid by voucher or on a flat-rate basis.
 If you are unsure whether a person should be considered an employee or an independent contractor, please refer to the Employee/Independent Contractor Classification Checklist [PDF].
 Please refer to the following paragraphs and the chart below to determine when an I-9 is needed and when a new one is required for returning employees.

 Employees who leave the university need a new I-9 when they return to University employment, no matter how long the break in service/employment.
 There are some limited situations, explained below, where a new form is not required.
 Note that USCIS guidelines would permit us to do a Section 3 Update when a person is rehired within 3 years of separation, but only if E-Verify was performed on the previous I-9 and the previous I-9 is still an acceptable version of the form.
 Failure to perform E-Verify for a rehire is a serious compliance error!
 It is University practice to complete a new hire I-9 and E-Verify when an employee is rehired, even if the I-9 status is “Y” on the HRMS Employee Profile.

 Continuation of / Interruption in Employment